Entering the Era of Discrete Diffusion Models: A Benchmark for Schr\"odinger Bridges and Entropic Optimal Transport: Evaluation

 \section{Evaluation}

-We first present our evaluation metrics (\secref{subsection:evaluation_metrics}), given the analogous problem structure, we adopt metrics from tabular data analysis \citep{zhang2024mixedtypetabulardatasynthesis}.
-Then we use them to assess the experimental setups from \secref{subsection:benchmark_pairs_construction}, and report the results in \secref{subsection:results}.
+In this section, we first introduce the evaluation metrics and describe the baselines (\secref{subsection:evaluation_metrics}).
+We then evaluate the solvers from \wasyparagraph\ref{section:solvers_for_evaluation} on our benchmark setup (\secref{subsection:benchmark_pairs_construction}) and report the results in \secref{subsection:results}.